-When will your phone get Android O?
-A data-driven guide
+When will your phone get Android 8.0?
+A data-driven Oreo upgrade guide

 - Two-year average: 21 days

-What this data suggests about Android O
+What this data suggests about the Android Oreo upgrade

-Even with the occasional delay, Google always makes timely upgrades a priority for its own Pixel and Nexus phones.
-If you're carrying the Pixel, there's a very strong chance you'll get Android O within days of its release.
+Even with the occasional delay, Google has always made timely upgrades a priority for its own Pixel/Nexus phones.
+The company may be running a bit behind its typical immediate-start schedule with Android 8.0, but if you're carrying the Pixel, there's still a strong chance you'll get the Oreo upgrade within a matter of days.
+(And if you want to be proactive, in fact, you can get it right now — quite easily — without having to wait for the official rollout to begin.)

 If you've got the previous-gen Nexus 5X or 6P, you might end up waiting a teensy bit longer, depending on how things go — but your odds of a speedy delivery are still pretty darn high.
+(And again, you can force the upgrade to begin immediately if you don't want to wait.)

 (Of note: Google typically sends out software "in waves," meaning a subset of users gets the upgrade every day over the course of a few weeks — so it's possible your wait could end up being slightly longer than the bare-minimum, even with all factors seeming equal.
 But if the past is any indication, the actual rollouts are likely to begin extremely quickly, and it shouldn't take terribly long from that point for them to make their way around the world.)